Small logo of

 During Her Majesty, The Queen's 80th birthday celebration in Windsor, Robert Hardman of London's Daily Mail covered the birthday events for an article published the next day, 22 April 2006.
 Hardman wrote, "Meanwhile, Prince Philip was in charge of forward reconnaissance, helping to lift particularly enthusiastic children over barriers to present their best wishes in person."
 The Daily Mail continues, "At one point, he spotted several girls doing their best to protect a huge cake baked by the congregation of St. John the Baptist, Windsor.
 He steered the Queen across to inspect it and invited her to cut it.
 'There are 300 slices,' said Georgia Edwards, 11, proudly before handing them out to the crowd'."

-Photos of the Queen's Walkabout in Windsor in 2006 are available at this link.
-Jump to the Slough -- Windsor Observer to find pictures of Prince Philip helping young girl over crowd barrier so she can present flowers to Queen; mother and child sit on ground in front of Windsor Parish Church observing Prince Philip and waiting for Queen to cross High Street to Church; and crowd gathering around cake baked by St. John the Baptist volunteers especially for the Queen's 80th Birthday Walkabout in Windsor.
+Photos of the Queen's 2006 Walkabout in Windsor were available at this link.
+The Slough -- Windsor Observer has removed pictures of Prince Philip helping young girl over crowd barrier so she could present flowers to Queen; mother and child sitting on ground in front of Windsor Parish Church observing Prince Philip and waiting for Queen to cross High Street to Church; and small crowd gathering around cake baked by St. John the Baptist volunteers especially for the Queen's 80th Birthday Walkabout in Windsor.

 HRH Prince Charles married Lady Camilla at the Guildhall on Saturday, 9 April 05.
 BBC pool coverage of the marriage originated from the Church's parking lot and included video coverage of the wedding arrivals up High Street passing in front of the Windsor Parish Church.
 The BBC announced in its planning before the marriage that 25 cameras would cover the wedding and procession from Windsor Castle to the Guildhall.
 The couple returned to Windsor Castle after the wedding for a service in St. George's Chapel.
 The Archbishop of Canterbury delivered the marriage blessing in the Chapel.